eecavanna/curl-to-email/README.md

 ### Procedure

-#### 1. Deploy the `GoogleAppsScript` web app to Google Apps Script.
+#### 1. Deploy the web service to Google Apps Script.

 1. Visit https://script.google.com/home/projects/create to create a new Google Apps Script project
 1. In the Google Apps Script editor that appears, rename the project to "`curl-to-email`" (by clicking on "Untitled project" at the top of the page)
 1. Delete the contents of the `Code.gs` file
-1. Copy the contents of the `GoogleAppsScript/Code.gs` file in this repository, and paste it into that empty `Code.gs` file in the Google Apps Script editor
+1. Copy the contents of the `web-service/Code.gs` file in this repository, and paste it into that empty `Code.gs` file in the Google Apps Script editor
 1. In the Google Apps Script editor, add a new file of type "Script" and enter its name as "`Config`" (Google Apps Script will automatically append a `.gs` to its name)
 1. Delete the contents of the newly-created `Config.gs` file
-1. Copy the contents of the `GoogleAppsScript/Config.gs` file in this repository, and paste it into that empty `Config.gs` file in the Google Apps Script editor
+1. Copy the contents of the `web-service/Config.gs` file in this repository, and paste it into that empty `Config.gs` file in the Google Apps Script editor
 1. Visit https://bitwarden.com/password-generator/ and generate a password
 1. In `Config.gs`, update the `SHARED_SECRET` variable so it contains the password you generated
 1. In the Google Apps Script editor, click the "Deploy" > "New deployment"